-Quality of Life Category Criterion Measure Improve Safety Improve the safety and operations of the I-15 mainline, interchanges, bicycle and pedestrian crossings, and the supporting roadway network.
+Quality of Life Category Criterion Measure Improve Safety Improve the safety and operations of the I-15 mainline, interchanges, bicycle and pedestrian crossings, and connected roadway network.
 Does the concept meet UDOT's safety standards (such as curvature, lane and shoulder widths, access, and sight distance)?
-Does the concept meet UDOT's operational standards (such as traffic weaving, ramp operations, queuing, etc.)?
-Can the concept be designed to reduce conflicts between motorized and nonmotorized modes?
-Does the concept improve bicycle and pedestrian accommodations at cross streets or interchanges?
-Better Connect Communities Be consistent with planned land use, growth objectives, and transportation plans.
+(Yes/No) Does the concept meet UDOT's operational standards (such as traffic weaving, ramp operations, queuing, etc.)?
+(Yes/No) Can the concept be designed to reduce conflicts between motorized and nonmotorized modes?
+(Yes/No) Does the concept improve bicycle and pedestrian accommodations at cross streets or interchanges?
+(Yes/No) Better Connect Communities Be consistent with planned land use, growth objectives, and transportation plans.
 Is the concept consistent with land use and transportation plans?
-(Yes/No) Enhance access and connectivity to FrontRunner, to regional transit and trails, and across I-15.
-Can the concept be designed to improve connectivity to FrontRunner stations?
+(Yes/No) Support the planned FrontRunner Double Track projects and enhance access and connectivity to FrontRunner, regional transit and trails, and across I-15.
+Does the concept provide sufficient space for UTA to construct the planned FrontRunner Double Track project?
+(Yes/No) Can the concept be designed to improve connectivity to FrontRunner stations?
 (Yes/No) Can the concept be designed to enhance multimodal access across I-15 and connectivity to regional trails?
-(Yes/No) Strengthen the Replace aging infrastructure on I-15. • Does the concept address I-15 aging infrastructure needs?
+(Yes/No) Strengthen the Replace aging infrastructure on I-15.
+Does the concept address I-15 aging infrastructure needs?
 (Yes/No) Economy Enhance the economy by reducing travel delay on I-15.
-Does the concept reduce daily hours of delay on I-15, interchanges, and cross streets in 2050?
-Improve Mobility for All Modes Improve mobility and operations on the I-15 mainline, I-15 interchanges, the supporting roadway network, transit connections, and bicyclist and pedestrian facilities to help accommodate projected travel demand in 2050.
-Does the concept decrease through-traffic travel time on I-15 during the AM and PM peak periods?^a Does the concept improve average speed on I-15 during the AM and PM peak periods?^a
+Does the concept reduce daily hours of delay on I-15, interchanges, and cross streets in 2050?^a Improve Mobility for All Modes ^b Improve mobility and operations on the I-15 mainline, I-15 interchanges, connected roadway network, transit connections, and bicyclist and pedestrian facilities to help accommodate projected travel demand in 2050.
+Does the concept decrease through-traffic travel time on I-15 during the AM and PM peak periods?a,c Does the concept improve average speed on I-15 during the AM and PM peak periods?a,c

-^a Both of these metrics will compare traffic conditions with the concepts versus the no-action conditions during the AM and PM peak 4-hour periods in 2050.
+- a UDOT will determine whether concepts meet these three measures when comparing the concepts' modeled metrics versus the noaction conditions in 2050.
+Additional details regarding this analysis will be provided in the separate screening report that will document the results of the screening process. - b Measures for improving the mobility of transit and nonmotorized modes are included in the "Improve Safety" and "Better Connect Community" categories.
+These measures would improve mobility for transit and nonmotorized modes.
+To avoid duplication, they are not repeated in the "Improve Mobility for All Modes" category. - Both of these metrics will compare traffic conditions with the concepts versus the no-action conditions during the AM and PM peak 4-hour periods in 2050.
 Peak periods are the periods of the day with the greatest amounts of traffic.
 For the I-15 project, the AM (morning) peak period is from 6 AM to 10 AM, and the PM (afternoon) peak period is from 3 PM to 7 PM.